MarcoHassan/ETH-Smart-Contract/README.md

 (virtual environment)..../src/py$ python3 deploy.py
 ```

-## Geth Installation and Configuration
+## Geth installation and configuration

 We refer to the documentation below to install ```geth```.